 So, how safe are checking accounts?
 At insured institutions, depositors enjoy deep levels of protection.
 Besides being safe, there are numerous advantages to having a checking account.
 Definitely a win-win versus hiding your bucks somewhere at home.
 But depositing your funds is just part of the bargain: Then you have to do your share and keep vigilant and make sure that fraudsters don’t get their fingers on your dough.

 If you’re looking for a bank that protects your money and goes several steps further, apply for an online bank account with SoFi.
 Yes, we’ll watch your FDIC-protected funds like a hawk, but here’s what else.
-If you sign up for direct deposit with us, you’ll earn 1.25% APY — which happens to be 33 times the average rate paid on checking accounts in America!
-Plus, you’ll pay no account fees, and you’ll be able to access your paycheck an amazing two days early.
+If you sign up for direct deposit with us, you’ll earn a competitive APY.
+Plus, you’ll pay no account fees, and you’ll be able to access your paycheck up to two days early.

 Is your money safe in a checking account?